 Notice these charts display the same types of information as when you analyzed a site on its own.
-But seeing them side-by-side can really help solidify your gaps and opportunities.
+But seeing them side-by-side can help better highlight your gaps and opportunities.

 Don't panic if you're lagging behind.
-Remember, you started by identifying the top producers for your topics.
 Everyone has room to grow but not everyone takes the time to do a thorough, honest assessment of the current state of their content performance.

 You are already on your way to improving your results!